 - 1. Gaps (i.e. "openings") will be created in a variety of sizes no larger than 2 acres.
 The sizes and total quantity will vary within and between units.
 Gap locations will be focused in areas with root diseases pockets where possible.
 Gaps are areas where few trees will be retained and retained trees will be focused on non-susceptible species. - 2.
-Gap placements will occur outside of riparian reserves. - 3.
-Pruning should not exceed 6 feet in height, or more than half the tree height, whichever is less. - 4.
-Within pine/oak plant communities Douglas-fir and grand fir greater than 24 inches DBH that are over topping healthy ponderosa pine greater than 18 inches DBH and Oregon white oak greater than 14 inches DBH can be topped or felled and left on site with the approval of District silviculturist and fuels planner. - 5.
-If appropriate areas are identified by the interdisciplinary team for fall and leave activities, activities within stream buffers will be limited to approximately one tree every 75 feet.
-DBH may range between approximately 14" and 24".
-Tree species selected for fall and leave will be based on plant community and current insect and disease activity.
-Trees may be felled into streams during the in-water work period as prescribed by ODFW (July 15 October 31).
+Within LSR, gaps will occupy up to 10% of treatment units. - 3.
+Gap placements will occur outside of riparian reserves. - 4.
+Within LSR, skips (i.e. "unthinned patches") will occupy 10% of treatment units. - 5.
+Pruning will not exceed 6 feet in height, or more than half the tree height, whichever is less. - 6.
+Within pine/oak and dry grand fir plant communities (outside of riparian reserves) Douglasfir and grand fir greater than 24 inches DBH that are over topping healthy ponderosa pine greater than 18 inches DBH and Oregon white oak greater than 14 inches DBH can be felled and removed with the approval of District silviculturist and fuels planner.
+Actions may also include thinning wholly or partially underneath the crowns of large diameter pines.